lmcai/PhyloHerb/README.md

 2. How to:

-The commands for running assembly with pair end data is as follows:
+The basic commands for running assembly with pair end data is as follows:

 ```
 #To assemble plant plastome